sleeyax/stremio-addons/packages/addons/stremio-podcasts-addon/README.md

 ```
 Replace 'xxx' with your [listen notes API](https://www.listennotes.com/api/) key.

+Now you have to generate the required cache files by running `npm run cache:generate`.
+Don't forget this step!

-To start a development server that watches for file changes run `npm run start:watch`.
+Finally, to start a development server that watches for file changes run `npm run start:watch`.
 In production you should be using `npm run start`.

-Finally, generate required cache files by running `npm run cache gen` (make sure your server is running before using this command).

 ## Contributing
 Feel free to [open an issue](https://github.com/sleeyax/stremio-podcasts-addon/issues/new) in case of any problems.
 Pull requests are also greatly appreciated, but please open an issue first so it can be referenced.